dfoerderreuther/jswap/README.md

 ## What is WatchCopy?

 WatchCopy is a JVM agent for synchronizing your IDEs or mavens bin directory with the running classpath.
-Combined with Spring Loaded (https://github.com/spring-projects/spring-loaded/) you have an alternative to jrebel.
+Combined with Spring Loaded (https://github.com/spring-projects/spring-loaded/) you get an alternative to jrebel.

 # Installation